 Speeches & Transcripts

-Q&A with Saroj Kumar Jha on the Rogun Assessment Studies and Consultation Process
+Q&A with Saroj Kumar Jha on the Rogun Assessment Studies and World Bank support to water and energy sectors in Central Asia

 July 21, 2014

-Q1: What is the purpose of the Rogun Assessment Studies?
+Q1: What was the purpose of the Rogun Assessment Studies?

-Q2: What has been the World Bank’s role in the study process?
+Q2: What has been the World Bank’s role in the study process and what has been done to ensure the transparency, independence and high quality of studies?

-The World Bank has been involved to ensure that the studies were completed to international standards and through an independent, transparent process.
-We agreed to play a substantially enhanced role in overseeing the studies, including (a) selecting the technical consultants to carry out the studies, (b) supervising and reviewing the studies, (c) establishing two International Panels of Experts that were contracted and financed directly by the World Bank to review the assessments, and (d) hosting riparian consultations.
+The World Bank has been involved to ensure that the studies were completed in line with international standards and through an independent, transparent and inclusive process.
+The Bank agreed to play a substantially enhanced role in overseeing the studies, including: (a) participating in the selection of the technical consultants to carry out the studies, (b) supervising and reviewing the studies, (c) establishing two International Panels of Experts that were contracted and financed directly by the World Bank to review the assessments, (d) hosting riparian consultations, and (e) providing the World Bank’s own views with regard to the proposed project and undertaking additional studies analyzing: electricity supply alternatives for Tajikistan, analysis of macroeconomic and fiscal implications, international experience in institutional options for trans-boundary water basin management.

 The Bank’s involvement in the studies does not imply any financial commitment to support construction of the proposed dam.